ethersphere/storage-incentives/README.md

 As the _seed_ is chosen, the _anchor_ for the next round is revealed.
 Once it has noticed it is within the _neighbourhood_, a node may begin calculating its
 _reserve commitment_ in preparation for the upcoming _commit phase_, and so the cycle repeats.

+# Future Implementations Plan

+## Phase 4

+Nodes will be expected to submit inclusion proofs during the claim period, which prove...

+## Phase 5

+Nodes will be expected to submit inclusion proofs during the claim period, which prove inclusion of ...

+## End Phase

+Relinquish admin rights...

+## Emergency

+# Deplyment and Bootstrapping Procedure

+...

 ## Todo

-* check and finalise readme
-* add note to explain development phases
+- add note to explain development phases
-* Note on claiming strategy.
+- Note on claiming strategy.
-* Note Bootstrapping procedure.
+- Note Bootstrapping procedure.
-* Note of statistical implications and what "Winning" is
+- Note of statistical implications and what "Winning" is
-* Attack modelling with financial quanitification
+- Attack modelling with financial quanitification
-    * phase now
+  - phase now
-    * phase after inclusion proofs are added
+  - phase after inclusion proofs are added
-* Add stakefrozen event
-* Do calcs for statistical significance and amend stats
+- Do calcs for statistical significance and amend stats
-* Improve comments
+- Improve comments
-* Solidity remix auto checker thing
+- Solidity remix auto checker thing
-* solidity test coverage?
+- solidity test coverage?
-* what happens in zero case (i.e. price has not been set) do we need to enforce this during an initialisation step
+- what happens in zero case (i.e. price has not been set) do we need to enforce this during an initialisation step
-* clarify copyBatch usage
+- clarify copyBatch usage
-* read through all tests and sanity check preferably many eyes
+- read through all tests and sanity check preferably many eyes
+    - check if anything needs to be added and add it
+    - Add stakefrozen event

 ## Requirements: